Ranula Under Tongue – Radiology, Treatment at Home, Surgery, Pathology, Excision

 - Simple Ranula: This remains confined to the floor of the mouth.

-- Plunging or Diving Ranula: This is more complex and extends beyond the floor of the mouth, sometimes reaching the neck.
+- Plunging or Diving Ranula: This is more complex and extends beyond the mouth floor, sometimes reaching the neck.
 It plunges or dives past the muscles of the floor of the mouth into the deeper tissues.

 The fluid inside the ranula is thick and viscous, resembling the consistency of jelly.
 The size of a ranula can vary; some remain small and stable, while others can grow large enough to cause difficulty with speech, eating, or even breathing.